Color theory is both the science and art of using color.

 Depending on your brand and the type of work you do, there are some general go-to’s.

-You can also be bold and step out of the box so you can stand out among the crowd.
+You can also be bold and step out of the box to stand out.

-There are tons of resources on color theory for designers and many companies that have talented designers with years of experience and the latest knowledge under their belt.
+There are tons of resources on color theory for designers, and many companies have talented designers with years of experience and the latest knowledge.

-They can help you figure out the best color combinations and functions to make your site optimized for your target audience.
+They can help you determine the best color combinations and functions to optimize your site for your target audience.

 Another thing to consider when designing colors for your website is to ensure you are following the accessibility standards that exist today.

-These standards are put in place so that anyone can access your website in almost the same form and function.
+These standards are implemented so anyone can access your website in almost the same form and function.
 By being inclusive and accessible, your site is available to anyone, and no one is alienated based on their visual impairments.

 Social Media Marketing and Color Theory